About Lud’s Church

 Lud’s Church is situated in the Peak District National Park around 10 minutes outside of Buxton.
 It is in the small village of Gradbach, while lies along a minor road off the A54 Buxton – Congleton road.

-The nearest carparks to Lud’s Church are either at the Gradbach Scout Camp or Gradbach hostel, and the path to the ravine is well-signposted.
+The nearest carparks to Lud’s Church are either at the Gradbach Scout Camp or Gradbach Hostel, from which it is approximately a 20-minute walk, with the path to the ravine well-signposted.